 The Middle East is one of the fastest-growing e-commerce markets in the entire world.
 While it is still nowhere near as developed or complex as the markets in the United States or many countries in Europe, the region is experiencing an undeniable boom.
-It is estimated that online sales in the Middle East currently equal only a meager 2% of total retail revenue, as opposed to 15% in more developed regions.
+It is estimated that online sales in the Middle East currently equal only a meager 4% of total retail revenue, as opposed to 15% in more developed regions.
+In the Gulf States, E-commerce revenue is expected to grow at a rate of nearly 11% annually between 2023 and 2027, reaching USD $49.78 billion annually by 2027, up from USD $32.85 billion in 2023.
 E-commerce in the Gulf States alone was estimated to quadruple from the $5 billion in profits seen in 2015 to $20 billion before 2020.
 There are some analysts that are even reporting estimated profits of $48.8 billion in 2021.
 Currently, almost 90% of online goods bought in the Middle East are still shipped from outside countries, but this is changing rapidly.
 As a result, there is huge potential for e-commerce profit during this modern age in the Middle East.

 What has led to this Market Boom?

 The Middle East has one of the youngest populations in the world, and now is the ideal time to target youth in the region.
-With a whopping total of 108 million people, more than 28% of the population in the Middle East are between the ages of 15 and 29.
+With a whopping total of 450 million people, more than 30% of the population in the Middle East are between the ages of 15 and 29.
 This is more prominent in specific countries including Egypt, Iraq, Lebanon, Morocco, Oman, Tunisia, Jordan, Algeria, and Saudi Arabia, where around 20% of the total population are between the ages of 15 and 24 years old.
-Young people are the fastest growing demographic in this region, with a median age of 22 years old, compared to the global average of 28 years old.
+Young people are the fastest-growing demographic in this region, with a median age of 26.8 years old.
 With the majority of younger generations moving towards e-commerce and smartphone usage, the upward trend of e-commerce is to be expected.
 The Middle East, as well, has some of the largest per capita wealth globally.

 Internet Penetration

 Dispelling orientalist stereotypes that the Middle East is all desert and camels, reported internet statistics from the Middle East are staggering.
-Iran and Egypt have made the top global rankings in the number of internet users.
-Iran is 17th with 56,700,000 users, representing a 22,580% increase from 2000.
-Egypt trails closely behind with the 20th biggest internet population in the world.
-There were a reported 48,211,493 users in 2017, a 10,613% increase from 2000.
+Egypt and Turkey have made the top global rankings in the number of internet users.
+Egypt is 12th with 80.75 million users, comprising 73.88% of the total population.
+Turkey trails closely behind with the 15th biggest internet population in the world.
+There were a reported 71.38 million users in 2023, comprising 84.19% of the total population.
 These numbers are astounding, and they are only representative of a few countries in the Middle East.
-In Bahrain, 98% of the population were found to use the internet in 2017, ranking even higher than the United States and France.
+In Bahrain, 100% of the population was found to use the internet in 2023, ranking even higher than the United States and France.

 Differences between Middle Eastern Countries